Women's Mental Health

 Types of anxiety

-While everyone experiences stress or nervousness at times, are more persistent and can significantly impact daily life.
+While everyone experiences stress or nervousness at times, anxiety disorders are more persistent and can significantly impact daily life.

 People with GAD experience ongoing, excessive worry about everyday matters — from relationships and finances to work or world events.
 This uncontrollable worry often shifts from one concern to another, even when there’s no reason to be worried.